Mxrk23/Active-Directory/README.md

 <p align="center">
 11. Windows 10 Client.   <br/>
 <br>Now that I have my NICs, Domain, NAT and DHCP setup my last task is to create a windows 10 virtual machine in virtualbox.
-This will use an internal NIC which should give it’s IP address from the DHCP server that has already been configured.<br>
+This will use an internal NIC which should get it’s IP address from the DHCP server that has already been configured.<br>